Asset Management To High Net Worth Families Offering Complimentary Financial Planning

 Another part of asset management pertains to financial stability.
-Even for many high net worth investors, long term stability remains a key goal.
-The investing tools and products you can access through asset management companies enable you to sustain high levels of financial freedom and independence.
+Even for many wealthy investors, long term stability remains a key goal.
+The investing tools and products you can access through asset management institutions enable you to sustain high levels of financial freedom and independence.

 In the years before retirement, you are more focused on growing and protecting your ever-increasing wealth.
 You want your assets to grow during good times, and not watch all that growth wash down the river when a recession or market meltdown hits.
 You might have income from a business enterprise or multiple businesses that you one day plan to sell.

-Financial asset management professionals enable you to achieve all your investing, financial, and lifestyle goals and dreams while not worrying about having to keep track of all the details, which is exhausting and emotionally draining.
+An asset manager enables you to achieve all your investment, financial, and lifestyle goals and dreams while not worrying about having to keep track of all the details, which is exhausting and emotionally draining.
 We’ll say more about protecting your assets a bit later.

 How Does Financial Asset Management Work?

-Every financial asset management firm will have a different process, but many of them are similar in some core elements.
+Every financial asset management firm will have different principles, but many of them are similar in some core elements.
 Here’s a quick overview of how most firms run their operations:

 Formulate Their Investment Mandate

-The asset manager will develop their own process for selecting investments, balancing risk with performance, and serving the needs of their clients.
-Many asset management firms use a very similar process for all their clients, and differentiate their plans mostly based on a rudimentary self-assessment of risk.
+The asset manager will develop their own process for selecting investment services, balancing risk with performance, and serving the needs of their clients.
+Firms use a very similar process for all their clients and differentiate their plans mostly based on a rudimentary self-assessment of risk.
 You have probably seen or experienced this before.

-For example, each client will be asked to choose between categories like ‘aggressive,’ ‘moderately aggressive,’‘conservative,’ and probably a few other things.
-Based on your selection, the asset management specialists will then plug your investments into their pre-set asset allocation for that risk category.
+For example, each client will be asked to choose between categories like ‘aggressive,’ ‘moderately aggressive,’‘ conservative,’ and probably a few others.
+Based on your preferences, the asset manager will then plug your investments into their pre-set asset allocation for that risk category.

 At this point, many asset managers will simply set your investment plan on autopilot and check in with your progress and results now and then.
-We contend that high net worth clients deserve better than this minimal level of asset management service.
+We contend that wealthy clients deserve better than this minimal level of asset management service.

 Each client also has unique income situations, unique tax scenarios, special risks to consider, and a certain amount of liquidity they expect to have so they can live out their desired lifestyle, free of worry or concern.

-What too many asset management companies fail to recognize is that every one of these plans will fail and become obsolete long before the client has achieved many of their desired outcomes.
+What too many asset management institutions fail to recognize is that every one of these plans will fail and become obsolete long before the client has achieved many of their desired outcomes.

-With our asset management system, you won’t get a projection of the value of your assets in ten years.
-You’ll get a projection of how well you are on track to live the life you want.
+With our asset management system, you won’t get a projection of the press of your assets in ten years.
+You’ll get a projection of how well you are on track to living the life you want.

 Benefits of Financial Asset Management

-Asset management accounts give high and ultra-high net worth clients the ability to put all their assets in one financial institution.
+Asset management accounts give high and ultra-wealthy clients the ability to put all their assets in one financial institution.
 This allows investors to move their money between all their various accounts such as credit cards, checking, brokerage and investment accounts, and even margin loans.

-For corporations, large organizations, and companies using an asset management company, they also benefit from improved efficiency and cost savings as they acquire and use physical assets.
+Corporations, large organizations, and institutions using asset management firms, also benefit from improved efficiency of money navigation and cost savings as they acquire and use physical assets.

 But these same efficiencies exist in purely financial asset management for individuals too.